 The legality of the fuel is solely under the judgement of the UIM Commissioner, based on all tests made available to him.
-Except see Rule 105 last sentence.

 GUIDELINES for UIM Commissioners

 - The commissioner must always be aware that he is the sole representative of UIM.